 “It’s an invaluable resource, and has done more than anyone realizes to change the conversations around sex toys, sex toy safety, and how we relate to our little friends.” —Violet Blue

-As a trusted voice in the sex toy landscape, I’ve been published in Best Sex Writing of the Year, Volume 1 and Storerotica, featured in Playboy, Slate, VICE, Bitch, and XBIZ Premiere magazine, I have been a guest on Tristan Taormino’s Sex Out Loud Radio on two separate occasions, I participated in a couple panels at CatalystCon West and East, SheVibe made me into a superhero, Kinkly named me a top 3 Sex Blogging Superhero of 2014 and 2013, and I was quoted in Tristan Taormino’s book, The Secrets of Great G-Spot Orgasms and Female Ejaculation (press clippings here).
-I also offer consulting services to sex shops, manufacturers, and bloggers.
+As a trusted voice in the sex industry landscape, I’ve been published in Best Sex Writing of the Year and featured in Playboy, Slate, Mashable, Wirecutter, VICE, The Strategist, Bitch, and Women’s Health.
+I have shared my expertise as a guest on radio shows and podcasts, a panelist at conferences, and a consultant for sex toy brands.
+SheVibe made me into a superhero — twice, Kinkly has consistently named me a top sex blogger each year, and I have been featured in prominent books including Objects of Desire and Tristan Taormino’s The Secrets of Great G-Spot Orgasms and Female Ejaculation.

 I don’t believe that wishy-washy sex toy reviews benefit anyone.
 I have my preferences and pet peeves (my hatred for pink and love of VixSkin are no secret), but you will never read a review of mine and question how I truly felt about the toy.
 Whether I love or hate something, I make it known.
 You’ll also never see the terms “marital aid” or “battery-operated boyfriend” in my reviews, because euphemisms give me hives.
-(I may or may not be known for Twitter stints that I call “Epiphora Tweets Bad Sex Toy Reviews.”)
+My favorite online shop is SheVibe for many reasons — check out all the things I recommend here.

-I’m a feminist, pansexual, in a long-term relationship with a dude and a newer one with a cute girl, and greatly prefer cats to children.
+I’m a queer, feminist labia enthusiast in a long-term polyamorous relationship with a dude.
 My jack-off sessions are long and my cups of coffee are doused with creamer.
-When not smashing out paragraphs for this blog, I can be found working on the floor at a local sex toy boutique, making it my personal mission to sell as many Mona 2s as possible.
+When not kicking a cat off my lap to masturbate, I can be found working on the floor at a local sex toy boutique, making it my personal mission to dissuade everyone from buying the Eva.